juancarlospaco/nim-gatabase/README.md

 - Table Helpers (ready-made Table templates for common uses).
 - Single file.
 0 Dependency.
 Self-Documented.
 - Compile with `-d:sqlite` to enable SQLite and disable Postgres.
-- Compile with `-d:noFields` to disable Fields feature, for smaller binary (Kb).
+- Compile with `-d:noFields` to disable Fields feature, for smaller binary (Kb), etc.
 - Run the module itself for an Example.
 - Run `nim doc gatabase.nim` for more Documentation.